FrancisBanville/ms_maxent_networks/manuscript.md

 ## Null models (types I and II)

-Our heuristic MaxEnt models, predicting adjacency matrices, were compared with two topological null models.
+The predictions of our heuristic maximum entropy models were compared against two topological null models.
+These null models use the same ecological information as our heuristic models and thus constitute an adequate baseline for comparison.
 The first is the type I null model of @Fortuna2006HabLos, in which the probability that a species $i$ predates on another species $j$ is given by

 $$p(i \rightarrow j) = \frac{L}{S^2}.$${#eq:type1null}